JetBrains/guide/site/java/tips/space-basics/index.md

 If you're logged in to Space, you can clone a repo via "Get from VCS", and you can configure where the code is cloned to.

-If you're working with a Space project, you can right click on a commit in the Git log to open it in Space.
+If you're working with a Space project, you can right-click on a commit in the Git log to open it in Space.

 See more tips and tricks for working with Space in our [Space Guide](https://www.jetbrains.com/space/guide/).